christian-reynolds/OpenSeaApiTests/README.md

 - `axios`: Promise-based HTTP client for making API requests.
 - `dotenv`: Module to load environment variables from a `.env` file.
 - `express`: Web framework for Node.js.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes.

 ## License